 - Sweet Potato & Salmon Poppers

-Loving the veggie-loaded goodness and hungry for more?Sign up so that my newsletter is delivered straight to your inbox.
-And be sure to follow me on Facebook, Pinterest and Instagram for all kinds of veggie-loaded living ideas!
+Sign up so that my newsletter is delivered straight to your inbox.
+Also, be sure to follow me on Facebook, Pinterest and Instagram for all kinds of veggie-loaded living ideas!

-One-Bowl Sweet Potato Peanut Butter Muffins
+Sweet Potato Peanut Butter Muffins

 - 1 cup smooth natural peanut butter